JSweet314/go-api-boilerplate/README.md

 The necessary driver will need to be added to the config as well.

-Lastly, if you are using Docker, you will need to update the [docker-compose.yml](docker-compose.yml) db service with the approrpriate image and supporting attributes.
+Lastly, if you are using Docker, you will need to update the [docker-compose.yml](docker-compose.yml) db service with the appropriate image and supporting attributes.

 ## Running the App
 ### With Local Distribution